inkVerb/VIP/501-php/Lesson-02.md

 ___

+### SQL Language

+SQL is a database language used by many

+MySQL is one such database software

+Other SQL database software includes:

+- SQLite
+- PostgreSQL
+- MariaDB (forked from MySQL by the original developers after MySQL was acquired by Oracle in 2009)

 ## Optional Fix: If you have trouble logging in to MySQL
 ### This optional section requires a "sudoer" who can use `sudo`
 >